History of Hilton Timeshares

 History of Hilton Grand Vacations

-The Hilton hotel brand goes back nearly 100 years, to the town of Cisco, Texas where an entrepreneur named Conrad Hilton bought his first hotel in 1919.
+The Hilton hotel brand goes back over 100 years, to the town of Cisco, Texas where an entrepreneur named Conrad Hilton bought his first hotel in 1919.
 Now, with over 3,750 hotels in 82 countries, the Hilton name has become known for superior hospitality, quality accommodation and outstanding service around the globe.

 Now known as Hilton Worldwide, this multinational empire has expanded into several styles and levels of accommodation, from the mid-priced hotel through extended stay lodging and to the luxurious resorts located in some of the world's most sought-after vacation destinations.